Srinja333/terraform-programs/README.md

 # terraform-programs
-Here we going to learn basics terraform programs
+Here we are going to learn basics terraform programs